OSGeo/OSGeoLive-doc/en/quickstart/gdal_quickstart.rst

   6: 10m-urban-area (Polygon)
   7: 10m_populated_places_simple (Point)

-Get a summary about your data with ogrinfo together with -so.
+Get a summary about your data with ogrinfo together with `-so`.

 ::